I’ve been asked this question many times.

 Perhaps nothing is more stressful than people asking questions who really don’t seek to understand.
 They just want you to tell them what they desperately, for some reason, need to hear.

 The truth for me is that being adopted is like being different in any sphere of life that you wish were normal but is not.
-Or as a Christian, that you wish were in God’s divine design, but is not.

 For instance, I believe marriage is for life.
 I don’t believe divorce is “God's perfect plan.”
-There are biblical reasons to get divorced -- reasons that make it perfectly acceptable to get divorced due to your circumstaces, but it’s certainly not preferable.
+There are biblical reasons to get divorced -- reasons that make it perfectly acceptable to get divorced due to your circumstances, but it’s certainly not preferable.
 God’s divine order is that marriage is a covenant for life with your spouse, until death do you part.
 I don't believe divorce is a "first choice" for anyone.
 No one grows up saying, "My dream is to be divorced."

 I believe divorce is something that happens in life that hurts really bad.
 It’s not the unpardonable sin, but it hurts.
 It hurts everybody involved.
 It’s never fun.
 It’s not something you go, “Yippee!!!
 I love divorce!
 Bring it on.”
 God forgives divorce when it happens.
 God forgives anyone or anything when a person just asks Him to.
 But there’s no way out of the fact a divorce hurts everybody involved.